xuquanfeng/qrpca/README.rst

    pip install qrpca

-If you download the repository, you can also install it in the ``QRPCA`` directory:
+If you download the repository, you can also install it in the ``qrpca`` directory:

 ::